demisto/content/Packs/Mattermost/Integrations/MattermostV2/README.md

 ## Breaking changes from the previous version of this integration - Mattermost v2

-- New required configuration parameters were added: Bot Access Token
+A new required configuration parameters was added: *Bot Access Token*.